MaxGsprd/MaxGsprd/README.md

 👋 Hello and welcome on my github page !
 Here are some informations about me:&nbsp;

-- 💻 After working two years as a junior full stack web developer in Versailles, France, I am now looking for work in Canada, BC Vancouver area!
-I'm also interested in remote work.
+- 💻 After working for two years as a full-stack web developer in Versailles and obtaining a professional developer certification, I am now looking for freelancing work in the Paris area.

 - :mortar_board: While I was working I was also training at Aston IT school 1 week per month in order to obtain a Bachelor level equivalent fullstack web developer professional certificate.
 I obtained the certification in September 2022.